od-contrib/commander/README.md

-# DinguxCommander

-DinguxCommander is a file manager for RetroFW.
+OD Commander is forked from DinguxCommander which is a file manager for RetroFW.
 It uses two vertical panels side by side, one being the source and the other the destination, like many 'commander-style' file managers such as Norton Commander or Midnight Commander.

 DinguxCommander allows to:

 * Copy, move and delete multiple files.